wx83/Subjective/versionA/index.md

         <tr>
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Interview D:</strong><br>
+          Sample 1: <br>
-          Sample 1: Metal? <br><br>
+          Metal? <br><br>
+          Sample 2: <br>
-          Sample 2:  This is what it looks like when it's been polished by machines.
+          This is what it looks like when it's been polished by machines.
 This is our product after it's been mined here.
 Here we just dig it up, and then people abroad make something like this.
 Is that gold around it?
-That's metal..<br><br>
+That's metal.<br><br>
+          Sample 3: <br>
-          Sample 3: "No, I have good wholesalers in Germany who have contact in those countries.
+          "No, I have good wholesalers in Germany who have contact in those countries.
 For example, this rose quartz is high-quality rose quartz from Madagascar, cut in Madagascar.
 But you should know that the conditions there are very, very poor.
 The people are bearers or shepherds by profession.
 There's no education system like ours.
 People have to start hauling stones at the age of 14.
 That's their job <br><br>
           </td>
           <td style="border:1px solid #ddd; padding:0.5em;">
           </td>